wngrahams/labs-f18-challenge/README.md

 Task 5
 -------------
-Create a new branch from `master` and name it `dev`.
+Create a new branch from `master` on your fork and name it `dev`.
 On this branch, create a dynamic endpoint called `/pokemon`.
-A user queries this endpoint but giving either an id or a name.
+A user queries this endpoint by giving either an id or a name.
 Your task is given an id or a name, display the name or id of that pokemon respectively on your webpage.
 According to [pokeapi](https://www.pokeapi.co/),
 > Pokémon are the creatures that inhabit the world of the Pokémon games.
 They can be caught using Pokéballs and trained by battling with other Pokémon.

 For example, if I navigate to `localhost:5000/pokemon/1`, my page might look like the following: